-2.1 Plant materials
+2.1 Plant Materials

-- 67 A total of 24 rice lines including 20 landraces, two high yielding varieties developed by BINA - 68 (Bangladesh Institute of Nuclear Agriculture) and two advanced lines were used in this study (Table - 69 1).
-BINA developed salt tolerant variety Binadhan-8 which was used as tolerant while HYV Binadhan- - 70 7 was used as susceptible control.
+A total of 24 rice lines including 20 landraces, two high yielding varieties developed by BINA (Bangladesh Institute of Nuclear Agriculture) and two advanced lines were used in this study (Table 1).
+BINA developed salt tolerant variety Binadhan-8 was used as tolerant and HYV Binadhan-7 as susceptible.

-2.2 Phenotypic evaluation under the saline condition
+2.2 Phenotypic evaluation under the Saline condition

-72 The genotypes were evaluated for their tolerance to salinity under sustained water bath condition 73 following IRRI standard protocol for salinity screening at the reproductive stage [13].
-Completely 74 randomized design (CRD) with three replications was followed for experimental design.
-Both normal 75 and salinized setups were maintained.
+The genotypes were evaluated for their tolerance to salinity under sustained water bath condition following IRRI standard protocol for salinity screening at the reproductive stage [13].
+Completely randomized design (CRD) with three replications was followed for experimental design.
+Both normal and salinized setups were maintained.
 At first, pot was prepared by inserting a cloth bag inside the pot and then it was filled up with fertilized soil followed by 50 N, 25 P and 25 K mg kg-1 of soil.
-Initially, 76 77 the soil level was about 1 cm above the topmost circle of holes and the pots with leveled soil were 78 placed in a plastic tray which serves as water bath.
-Then the plastic tray was filled up with no saline 79 tap water having EC 0.2 dS/m measured by EC meter.
-The soil was watered and then left for 80 absorbing water to settle down.
-To maintain the accurate soil level, additional soil was added after two 81 days.
-The seeds were kept in the conventional oven for 5 days at 50°C for breaking the seed 82 dormancy during the soil settlement time.
-Then the oven treated seeds were soaked with tap water for 83 24 hours for pre-germination.
-The pre-germinated seeds were sown (3/4 seeds/pot) on the soil 84 surface of the perforated pot.
-After 2 weeks, thinning was carried out to maintain two seedlings per 85 pot and then water level was raised up to 1 cm above the soil surface.
-The experimental pots were 86 observed on daily basis to maintain the level of water, pests and diseases.
-After 3 weeks of seed 87 sowing, the pots were salinized at EC 8 dS/m by dissolving crude salt and monitored in every week 88 using EC till maturity.
-In our country, salinity level varies between 6-8 dS/m at reproductive stage of 89 rice [19].
+Initially, the soil level was about 1 cm above the topmost circle of holes and the pots with leveled soil were placed in a plastic tray which serves as water bath.
+Then the plastic tray was filled up with no saline tap water having EC 0.2 dS/m measured by EC meter.
+The soil was watered and then left for absorbing water to settle down.
+To maintain the accurate soil level, additional soil was added after two days.
+The seeds were kept in the conventional oven for 5 days at 50°C for breaking the seed dormancy during the soil settlement time.
+Then the oven treated seeds were soaked with tap water for 24 hours for pre-germination.
+The pre-germinated seeds were sown (3/4 seeds/pot) on the soil surface of the perforated pot.
+After 2 weeks, thinning was carried out to maintain two seedlings per pot and then water level was raised up to 1 cm above the soil surface.
+The experimental pots were observed on daily basis to the rice plants from pests and diseases and maintain the water level.
+After 3 weeks of seed sowing, the pots were salinized at EC 8 dS/m by dissolving crude salt and monitored in every week using EC till maturity.
+In our country, salinity level varies between 6-8 dS/m at reproductive stage of rice [19].
 So, we screened our studied genotypes at EC 8 dS/m.
-Data were recorded on plant height 90 (cm), days to flowering, number of effective tillers/plant, number of field grains and unfilled grains, 91 percent fertility and grain yield (g).
-The following formula was used for calculating the percent fertility 92 and reduction:
+Data were recorded on plant height (cm), days to flowering, number of effective tillers/plant, number of field grains and unfilled grains, percent fertility and grain yield (g).
+The following formula was used for calculating the percent fertility and reduction:

-- 93 Percent fertility= {(No. of filled grains/ (No. of filled grains+ No. of unfilled grains)} x100 - 94 Percent (%) reduction = {(traits in normal traits in saline)/Traits in normal} x100
+- 92 Percent fertility= {(No. of filled grains/ (No. of filled grains+ No. of unfilled grains)} x100 - 93 Percent (%) reduction = {(traits in normal traits in saline)/Traits in normal} x100

-95 2.3 DNA extraction, PCR amplification and molecular marker analysis
+2.3 DNA extraction, PCR amplification and molecular marker analysis